axxelet/ChatBypasser/README.md

-This was meant to be a chat bypasser (ofc) however, new roblox chat system broke it all and im too lazy to fix it, thanks.
+This was meant to be a chat bypasser (ofc)
+But roblox new chat system broke it all and im not planning to update it anymore. thanks.